 Work with a Reputable Property Management Team

-Buying your investment property is just the first step in handling your financing obligations; you also need to turn that investment property into a lucrative source of income.
+Buying your investment property is just the first step in handling your financing obligations; you also need to turn that investment property into aa.
 This may require upgrades and renovations before renting it out, but it will also demand your consistent attention, marketing the property to potential tenants, and maintaining the property to keep it safe, comfortable, and functional.